Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/01-theory.md

 # Dynamic Language

 A dynamic language allows changes to variables, objects, and types at runtime (without needing explicit type declarations).

 &nbsp;

+### JavaScript is dynamically typed, meaning:

+- You don't need to declare variable types explicitly (let x = 10; instead of int x = 10;).

+- A variable can hold different types at different times (let x = 10; x = "hello"; is valid).

+- Type errors are only caught at runtime (console.log(5 + "5"); // "55" instead of throwing an error).

+However, TypeScript (a superset of JavaScript) brings static typing to JavaScript, allowing type checking at compile time.

+&nbsp;

+&nbsp;

+## Weakly typed (loosely typed) language

+A weakly typed (loosely typed) language allows implicit type conversions (type coercion), meaning variables can be used in operations even if they are of different types.
+The language automatically converts values between types as needed.

+&nbsp;